-Organic search results are the listings on an internet search engine results page (SERP) that appear due to the fact that of factors such as significance to the search term and legitimate seo (SEO) efforts rather than due to the fact that of search engine marketing (SEM) or hoax.
+Organic search results are the listings on an internet search engine results page (SERP) that appear due to the fact that of factors such as significance to the search term and legitimate SEO (SEO) efforts rather than due to the fact that of search engine marketing (SEM) or a hoax.

 Efforts to follow SEO best practices, sometimes called white hat SEO or organic SEO, are developed to improve a site’s SERP position without paying or turning to hoax.
 Unethical practices, such as keyword stuffing, are sometimes described as black hat SEO.

 Getting traffic from paid advertising and social websites is fantastic– however not if it results in neglecting your organic efforts.

 Remember when you used to rely entirely on an internet search engine for traffic?
 Remember when you worked on SEO and lived and died by your placement in Google?
 Were you # 1?
 Assured success.
 Well, okay, perhaps not assured.
 Success only came if the keywords pertained to your website users, but it was the only real roadmap to producing website traffic and earnings.